HETI History

 Norma Pearce returned to Australia after this term.
 She took over the publication of the newsletters and the running of head office from Jennifer Baillie.

-, had the spirited title: Riding the Winds of Progress and offered a worldwide presentation of achievements.
+Congress title: Riding the Winds of Progress and offered a worldwide presentation of achievements.
 The enthusiastic side shows had a fairground feel.

 Voted into the international council in Denver were: